Open-Research-Dojo/start-up-your-business/README.md

    - What is a good business idea?
    - What is a business canvas model?

+2. How to obtain your first customers?
+   - What are ways to reach out to possible customers?
+   -

-2. How to get customer relationships?
+3. How to get customer relationships?

    - Where should you look for good customer relationships?
    - Why are customer relationships important?

-3. How to deliver your first product or service to a customer?
-   - Which agile method are we using?
-   - What kind of testing are we using?
-   - What do we use for hosting?
-   - How do we deliver our product to the client?

 ### 6. Method